ElektrikAkar/jekyll-thema-test/docs/3_using/3_individual_classes.md

 Note that it is not exactly a PI controller, because the amount of current changed is not directly a function of the voltage error.
 This is necessary because the OCV curve is very steep at some points while almost flat at others (so the same change in current will have a very different effect on the voltage depending on where in the OCV curve you are), cell resistances are not constant, and different cells can be at different states (e.g. a module with 1 degraded cell and 4 ‘good ones’, then the same current change in the degraded cell will have a much larger effect than the same change in a ‘good’ cell.
 Instead, the amount of current swapped between the cells with the highest and lowest voltage is a small fraction of the cell current.
 The fraction is small enough to ensure stability in almost all cases, but it does mean that if the error is large you will need a few iterations to reach the appropriate correction.
 The fraction will however decrease if the voltage error decreases, but according to a pre-defined step-wise approach, which ensures convergence and stability in almost all cases.

-2. **setI:** This is the function to change the module current, which obviously needs to be done carefully.
+2. **setCurrent:** This is the function to change the module current, which obviously needs to be done carefully.
 The approach in this function is simple: allocate the current uniformly and then call redistributeI() to equalise the voltages.
 This works well if the differences between the child SUs are small, but it might fail for large differences (e.g. one very degraded cell with 8 good ones, then giving 1/9th of the total current to the degraded cell might push it over its voltage limit).
 In this case, we swap to the approach from the function below (setI_iterative)

 3. **setI_iterative:** This function is more cautious than the previous one, but also takes much longer to compute.
 It follows a three-step approach (the last one of which is an iteration) to distribute the current.
 - Estimate the resistance of each cell: assume the current would split equally between all cells, distribute half the needed change in current.
 E.g. our module has 2 cells which initially each have a current of 1A, and we are trying to set the module current to 6A; in this example we set the current of each cell to 2A.
 Then get the voltage of each child SU, and use this value to estimate the resistance (dV/dI).
 Note that this resistance is different from the DC resistance of an SU because it will include kinetic (and surface concentration) effects of SPM cells.